Rick123-max/CDA-B/CDA-B.md

 		- **Send**: Sends data to a remote machine.
 Used by malware to send data to a remote C2 server.
 		- **WSAStartup**: Initializes low-level network functionality.
 Finding calls to WSAStartup is an easy way to locate the start of network-related functionality.

-- Wininet.dll: This DLL contains higher-level networking functions that implement protocols such as File Transfer Protocol (FTP), Hypertext Transfer Protocol (HTTP), and Network Time Protocol (NTP).
+- **Wininet.dll**: This DLL contains higher-level networking functions that implement protocols such as File Transfer Protocol (FTP), Hypertext Transfer Protocol (HTTP), and Network Time Protocol (NTP).
 	- Some of the common API calls in this DLL are:
 		- **FtpPutFile**: Uploads a file to remote FTP server.
 		- **InternetOpen**: Initializes the high-level internet access functions from Windows Internet (WinINet), such as InternetOpenUrl and InternetReadFile.
 Searching for InternetOpen is a good way to find the start of internet access functionality.
 One of the parameters to InternetOpen is the UserAgent, which may be a good network-based signature, if it is unique or not common.
 		- **InternetOpenUrl**: Opens a specific Uniform Resource Locator (URL) for a connection using FTP, HTTP, or Hypertext Transfer Protocol Secure (HTTPS).
 URLs, if fixed, may be good network-based signatures.
 		- **InternetReadFile**: Reads data from a previously opened URL.InternetWriteFile: Writes data to a previously opened URL.

-- Ntdll.dll: The interface to the Windows kernel.
+- **Ntdll.dll**: The interface to the Windows kernel.
 Importing this DLL is one way that one can gain access to the undocumented Windows Native API.
 	- NOTE: Executables generally do not import this DLL directly, although it is almost always imported indirectly through Kernel32.dll.
 	- If this DLL is imported directly, it is a significant red flag for a CDA.
 	- It implies that the author of the executable intended to use functionality not normally available to Windows programs.